 - And, most important, Do I need to have a conversation about this?

-Once you’ve decided to deal with the difficult person and have a difficult conversation, commit to doing it well.
-Practice and follow these steps:
+Once you’ve decided to deal with the difficult person and have that difficult conversation, you need to commit to doing it well.
+Practice these following steps:

 1. Be Courageous